jeroenbellen/blog-manage-and-reload-spring-properties/README.md

     }
 }
 ```
-Specify the path of your git repo which contains your properties within application.properties.
+Specify the path of your git repo which contains your properties within 'application.properties'.

 ```
 server.port=8888
 spring.cloud.config.server.git.uri=/tmp/example-properties
 ```

-Create a new git project which contains your properties.
+Create a new git project, which contains your properties.

 ```bash